BrusselsBrussels +32 (0) 2 372 91 68

 11:00, coffee

-• Breakout to brainstorm where we can collaborate to accelerate our transition
+• Breakout to brainstorm where we can collaborate to accelerate our transition.
+Problem statements & top 3 common challenges / priorities requiring collaborative action?

 • Group results and F&L support for projects